MeCRO-DEV/BlueFish/README.md

 	TCP.res1 = Protocol type (0x1000 = TCP, 0x0010 = UDP, 0x1010 = both TCP + UDP)
 	TCP.Flags (Only SYN flag set)

+Explanation of knock struct:

+	struct knock
+	{
+		 unsigned checksum :16; // For extra checksum unsigned port :16; // The knocking port number struct Time // Knocking info
+		 {
+			 unsigned hour : 5;
+			 unsigned minute : 6;
+			 unsigned second : 6;
+			 unsigned dur :15;
+		 } time;
+		 unsigned sip :32; // The port will be opened for this IP only };                         // 12 bytes totally

+The checksum is for the whole struct.
+The client program will firstly fill out this structure with zero checksum, then calculate the checksum and fill it to the struct.
+Secondly the structure will be encrypted by 3-des algorithm using the user supplied password and embedded into the TCP header.

 ![](https://komarev.com/ghpvc/?username=MeCRO-DEV&color=green)